OCHA-DAP/hdx-scraper-climada/README.md

 ```

 The climada Python Library (https://github.com/CLIMADA-project/climada_python) is installed with the
 following, assuming the host machine is Windows based.
-GDAL is installed using a precompiled binary
-sourced from

 ```shell
 pip install climada